Green operation

 Light is a fundamental factor for life that we cannot live without.
 It affects our performance, health and overall mental wellbeing.
 Daylight controls our biorhythms and the release of hormones in our body, therefore affecting almost all vital processes.
 In other words, our body uses light as a nutrient for metabolic processes, just like water or food.

 But it’s not just the amount of light that matters but also the kind of light – whether it’s natural or artificial.
 The best option is for building users to have access to daylight, the colour spectrum of which changes throughout during the day, unlike artificial light.
 It is these changes in the colour spectrum that affect our biorhythm, telling us when it is time to sleep and when to be active.
-If we don’t get enought daylight, it negatively affects our sleep and mood.
+If we don’t get enough daylight, it negatively affects our sleep and mood.
 Poor quality lighting also causes eye strain and headaches and overall fatigue.
 Good lighting, on the other hand, results in higher performance and a reduced error rate, prevents work accidents and lowers the rate of incapacity for work.

 But sometimes there isn’t enough natural light, or there is too much and it needs to be shaded.
 That is why it is necessary to find an optimal setting that does not result in insufficient lighting, over-lighting or glare from reflective surfaces that is bothersome.